 You can visit Kyoto at any time of year – it’s never too hot, too rainy or too cold to visit.
 The summers (from late June to early September) can be hot and humid, but not impossibly so.
 The winters (from early December to late March) can be cold, but not freezing.
 Spring and fall are obviously the ideal times to visit, with warm to cool temps and generally sunny skies.

 The late March/early April cherry blossom season is very popular, for obvious reasons, but it’s also very crowded.
 The November and early December fall foliage season is also great and not quite as crowded as the cherry blossom season.
-For more details on the best seasons to visit, check out my When’s The Best Time to Visit Kyoto page and my Kyoto Annual Events page.
+For more details on the best seasons to visit, check out my When’s The Best Time To Visit Kyoto page and my Kyoto Annual Festivals And Events page.

 Is It Easy To Get Around Kyoto?

 Kyoto is a relatively small city with an excellent public transport system.
 It’s VERY easy to get around.
 Indeed, unless you come from a city with a freakishly good public transport system, I bet it’s easier to get around Kyoto than it is to get around your hometown.
-For information on Kyoto’s public transport, check out my Kyoto Buses, Kyoto Taxis, and Special Kyoto Bus, Train and Subway Passes pages.
+For information on Kyoto’s public transport, check out my Kyoto Buses, Kyoto Taxis, and Special Kyoto Bus, Train And Subway Passes pages.
 Kyoto is also a great city to explore by bicycle.
-For details, check out my Kyoto by Bicycle page.
+For details, check out my Kyoto By Bicycle page.
+No matter how you explore Kyoto, you should definitely buy an IC card like Suica or Icoca, which you can use to pay for all local transport and most small purchases at stores.
+See our full IC Card Guide for details.

 Is It Easy To Travel Around Kyoto With Kids?